burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 6. nodiscard(reason) Attribute

 Attribute `[[nodiscard(reason)]]` applied for function and described the consequence of discarding the return object from the function call.
-And the compiler is encouraged to issue a warning in case of discarding the return value.
+The compiler is encouraged to issue a warning in case of discarding the return value.
 Example:
 ```cpp
 [[nodiscard("DO NOT IGNORE")]] int sum(int x, int y)
 { return x + y; }